chrisemoulton/sheet_reader_writer/README.md

 ## Error handling

 A non existent sheet id will raise a `SheetReader::BadSheetId`.

 An unauthorized sheet will raise a `SheetReader::Unauthorized`.

+Any other error will be wrapped in a generic `SheetReader::Error`.

-All client errors inherit from `SheetReader::Error`.
+All errors inherit from `SheetReader::Error`.

 ## License